Do you want to improve your website performance?

-So you want to improve your website performance?
-Well, here is a brief intro to the topic for the non-technical user and website owner.
-Within this article, we will introduce the business person of today to the fundamentals of improving your website, so that you can better meet your target audience and provide better returns on investment.
-We will therefor be keeping the tech jargon low, but we will define some of the very basic concepts you might run across.
+Within this article, we will introduce the business person of today to the fundamentals of improving your website, so you can better meet your target audience and provide better returns on investment.
+We will therefore keep the tech jargon low, but we will define some basic concepts you might run across.

 Why does Website Performance Matter?